lmorg/murex/docs/commands/autocomplete.md

 ### "Alias": string ("")

-_description to follow_
+This works a little like a pointer or symlink to another commands autocomplete.
+So you don't have to duplicate the same autocomplete config if you use aliases.

 ### "AllowMultiple": boolean (false)

 Set to `true` to enable multiple parameters following the same rules as defined in this index.
 For example the following will suggest directories on each tab for multiple parameters:

     autocomplete set example { [{
         "IncDirs": true,